tschmuhl/Oracle-APEX---Complete-Guide/README.md

 #### Create ATP Instance

 ### Alternative apex.oracle.com - Directions
-If you do not want to sign up for Oracle Cloud Free Tier then you may sign up for a free workspace from [apex.oracle.com](https://www.apex.oracle.com)
+If you do not want to sign up for Oracle Cloud Free Tier then you may sign up for a free workspace from [apex.oracle.com](https://www.apex.oracle.com).
+Please review the directions to create an account using apex.oracle.com or follow along with this video.

 1. Click "Get Started For Free"
 2. Scroll down until you see "Request a Free Workspace"